- Home

 1. Plant-based innovations

-The number one restaurant industry trend is the move to plant-based innovations.
+The first restaurant industry trend on this list is the move to plant-based innovations.

 The demand for plant-based products has changed from niche markets to mainstream.
-Plant-based meats, dairy alternatives, and protein-rich snacks are hitting the shelves, catering to vegans and flexitarians.
+Plant-based meats, dairy alternatives, and protein-rich snacks are hitting the shelves in greater numbers than ever, catering to vegans and flexitarians.

 2. Sustainable packaging

 Food and beverage industry trends are growing with environmental awareness.
-Sustainable packaging solutions are becoming the new normal.
-Single-use plastics are becoming a relic, being replaced with biodegradable, compostable, and reusable alternatives.
+Sustainable packaging solutions are becoming the new normal, with single-use plastics being replaced with biodegradable, compostable, and reusable alternatives.

-A few emerging innovations include mycelium, a mushroom-based packaging material.
-Edible films and plant-derived plastics are also gaining traction.
+A few emerging innovations include mycelium (a mushroom-based packaging material), edible films, and plant-derived plastics.

 3. Upcycled ingredients

 Upcycling is the practice of transforming food byproducts and waste into high-value products.
 Although the practice of upcycling ingredients is an ancient tradition, it has only recently hit the primary market.
-Restaurant industry trends aim to repurpose ingredients like spent grains and fruit peels into dynamic, flavorful food and drinks.
+The latest restaurant industry trends aim to repurpose ingredients like spent grains and fruit peels into dynamic, flavorful food and drinks.

 Examples of upcycling included creating granola bars from leftover purple juice and chips crafted from imperfect vegetables.
 These upcycling changes address global food waste crises while creating innovative nutritious products.